ylee32a-dev/meridian/README.md

 ## Privacy

 Time-Meridian is a self-contained, offline-first web page.
 It doesn't connect to any server, collect any data, or require an account.
 Settings and alarms are stored only in your browser's local storage on your own device.

-## Tech

-A single `index.html` file containing all HTML, CSS, and JavaScript — no frameworks, no build tools, no external requests at runtime.